arafatahmedtanimcsedu57/array-buffer-js/README.md

 ## Introduction

 > Array Buffer is part of the Binary Data API introduced in ECMAScript 6 which is commonly used to handle Binary Data such as files, images, audio, and any other raw binary data buffer.
-It doesn’t provide a method to manipulate data.
-Instead, you need to use Typed Arrays or DataView to interpret and manipulate data.

 ## Constructor